Stop talking about philosophy and do it

 It’s the people who haven’t done what they came to do in life who are the most scared of death.

 As an atheist, I don’t see any reason to suppose that there is an ultimate meaning to life.
-Human beings are a cosmic accident (an accident that was inevitable in the scope of eternity, though this doesn’t make our existence any less random or arbitrary).
-Conceding that there is no ultimate meaning to life doesn’t stop us from wanting to know the meaning of our own life, however.
-As Albert Camus says, human being are remarkable for the fact that they can acknowledge the meaninglessness of existence and affirm life regardless.
+Human beings are a cosmic accident (an accident that was inevitable in the scope of eternity, which doesn’t make our existence any less random or arbitrary).
+Conceding there is no ultimate meaning to life, however, doesn’t stop us from wanting to know the meaning of our own life.
+As Albert Camus claims, human beings are remarkable for the fact that they can acknowledge the meaninglessness of existence and affirm life regardless.

 What is philosophy?
 An expression of care for life